jlweb58/angular-jogging/README.md

 - Lots of cleanup in the run/map view component
 - Get some more unit tests
 - Implement a chart showing average pulse rate over time
-- Investigate the possibility of importing gpx tracks from Strava
+- (DONE) Investigate the possibility of importing gpx tracks from Strava
 - (DONE) If gpx tracks can be imported, implement a map view
 - Come up with a replacement for Chart This
 - Implement Find Runs (same as monthly/yearly chart, but with course parameter)